mlg-blog/mlg-blog.github.io/_posts/2021-03-31-what-keeps-a-bayesian-awake-at-night-part-1.md

     (\text{average unhappiness})(\delta) = \E_{p(X \cond D)}[L(X, \delta)].
 \end{equation}

-This quantity is called the *Bayes risk*.
+This quantity is called the *posterior expected loss*[^7].
 We now pick the decision that we expect to be least unhappy about by minimising our expected unhappiness with respect to our decision $\delta$, and we're done!

 **Summary.** This framework proposes a cleanly separated sequential three-step procedure: first, articulate your assumptions about the data via a probabilistic model; second, compute the posterior distribution over unknown variables; and third, select the decision which minimises the average loss under the posterior.

 ## What's the formal justification for the probabilistic approach to inference and decision making?

-Why does a Bayesian represent their beliefs with probabilities[^4], reason according to the sum and product rule, and select actions which minimise the Bayes risk?
+Why does a Bayesian represent their beliefs with probabilities[^4], reason according to the sum and product rule, and select actions which minimise the posterior expected loss?
 We'll now review the most common theoretical arguments.

 **(1) de Finetti's exchangeability theorem** justifies the use of model parameters $\theta$, conditional distributions $p(D_n \cond \theta)$ over data given parameters (also called the *likelihood of parameters*), and critically *prior distributions over parameters* $p(\theta)$ when specifying probabilistic models.
 The theorem says that if you believe the order in which the data $D = (D_n)\_{n=1}^N$ arrives is unimportant --- $p(D)$ is invariant to the order of $(D_n)\_{n=1}^N$, an idea called *exchangeability* --- then there exists a random variable $\theta$ with associated prior distribution such that the data $D$ are i.i.d. given $\theta$ and your belief is recovered by marginalising over $\theta$: